echaya/plugged/plugged/render-markdown.nvim/README.md

             'RenderMarkdownH5Bg',
             'RenderMarkdownH6Bg',
         },
-        -- The 'level' is used to index into the array using a clamp -- Highlight for the heading and sign icons foregrounds = {
+        -- The 'level' is used to index into the list using a clamp -- Highlight for the heading and sign icons foregrounds = {
             'RenderMarkdownH1',